Electronic Benefits Transfer System (EBT)

 Electronic Benefits Transfer (EBT) provides multiple advantages for everyone:

-• Improves Service – Recipients are no longer stigmatized as purchases are made with a conventional plastic debit card.
+- Improves Service – Recipients are no longer stigmatized as purchases are made with a conventional plastic debit card.

-• Offers greater security – Recipients no longer have to carry large sums of food stamps or proceeds from cashing a single check.
+- Offers greater security – Recipients no longer have to carry large sums of food stamps or proceeds from cashing a single check.

-• Retailer Customer Service – EBT transactions are faster and more efficient.
+- Retailer Customer Service – EBT transactions are faster and more efficient.
 Plus, all of the SNAP funds are spent on food since no change is given.

-• Fraud Detection – Improves the government’s ability to identify and track both store and recipient fraud through EBT’s detailed audit trail.
+- Fraud Detection – Improves the government’s ability to identify and track both store and recipient fraud through EBT’s detailed audit trail.

 EBT Account

 The EBT account structure is the key to getting SNAP and TEA benefits posted to the correct household.
 While the SNAP and TEA case numbers are assigned by the State, the EBT account number is assigned by the EBT system and is unique to each household.
 An EBT account cannot contain duplicate case types.
 For example, a household with an EBT account containing both a SNAP and TEA case could not have a new SNAP or TEA cases added to it.
-If another person moves into the household and is certified to receive SNAP and/or TEA benefits on their own, they would have a different EBT account assigned to them.
+If another person moves into the household and is certified to receive SNAP and/or TEA benefits on their own, they will have a different EBT account assigned to them.

 There are two types of “sub-accounts” under each EBT account: A TEA (cash) benefit account and a STEP benefit account.
 Benefits from each of the two sub-accounts are never commingled.
-In both the sub-accounts, oldest benefits will be debited before newer ones (first in-first out concept).
+In both the sub-accounts, the oldest benefits will be debited before newer ones (first in-first out concept).

 EBT Card and PIN